ChemeketaCS/csweb/content/advising/mock_schedule/index.md

 draft: false
 menu:
   advising:
-    weight: 90
+    weight: 80

 # Prev/next pager order (if `docs_section_pager` enabled in `params.toml`)
-weight: 2
+weight: 80

+js: ["mock_schedule.js"]
+css: ["mock_schedule.css"]
 ---

 <div class="d-none d-print-block">
   <h2>Mock Transfer Schedule for <span id="schoolname">Unknown School</span></h2>
 </div>
 <div class="d-print-none">
   <p>
   Enter information about your school, math placement and whether you are starting CS in your first term at Chemeketa or later.
 If you do not place into math 111 or above, you will have to take additional math courses.
   </p>

   <form>